 Salamah College success and effectiveness in delivering an excellent education depends on the quality, commitment and performance of the staff.
 The School continues to employ suitable and quality staff, recognizing quality individuals whose enthusiasm for School oriented tasks is very crucial.
 Salamah College aims to build teacher capacity through targeted ongoing professional learning to improve quality teaching and learning in line with the School Plan.
 Professional learning can take many forms including whole school staff development days, staff meetings, conferences, and a range of professional learning programs provided by AIS.
 A team-teaching approach has been adopted to improve teaching practices in literacy and numeracy.
 Literacy and Numeracy Mentors are team teaching with Classroom Teachers to incorporate a range of teaching strategies into their literacy and numeracy planning and programming.
 Grade Leaders and Instructional Leaders are meeting regularly with the Coordinator to discuss consistency, strengths, and areas for further development.
 All teachers have been involved in professional learning opportunities during the year related to improving student performance outcomes.
 The School takes responsibility for planning, implementing, evaluating and tracking of its staff professional learning and individual members take responsibility for their own ongoing professional development.

 Results of the Higher School Certificate

 Record of School Achievement (RoSA)

-In 2022, the School had 5 Year 10 students, no Year 11 students or Year 12 students who required the issuance of a Record of School Achievement (RoSA).
+In 2023, 3 Year 10 students required the issuance of a Record of School Achievement (RoSA).